Beshoy-Sorial/Logic-Gates-Calculator/README.md

 - 🧩 Basic logic gates (AND, OR, XOR, NOT)
 - 🏗️ Composite gates (Half Adder, Full Adder, Two's Complement logic)
-- 🧱 Control logic for sign handling and overflow detection

 ---